 Four days in Buenos Aires: Itinerary

-Let’s now take a look at a four-day Buenos Aires itinerary, day-by-day.
+Let’s now take a look at a 4-day Buenos Aires itinerary, day-by-day.

 This itinerary is intended as a broad guide.
 You don’t need to visit these areas in any set order, and can mix and match as suits your schedule.

-If you have just three days in Buenos Aires, you should still be able to cover these sights, compressing the itinerary into busier days.
+If you have just 3 days in Buenos Aires, you should still be able to cover these sights, compressing this 4-day itinerary into busier days.
 Conversely, if you spend longer in the city, you can take a more leisurely approach.

 DAY 1: PLAZA DE MAYO & DOWNTOWN

-The first item on our Buenos Aires itinerary is the city’s historic Plaza de Mayo and the busy downtown area.
+Start your 4 days in Buenos Aires itinerary by visiting the city’s historic Plaza de Mayo and the busy downtown area.

 PLAZA DE MAYO